Gt87It/Employee-data/README.md

 # Employee-data
-A project on two fictituous datasets on employee data.
+A project of descrptive analytics using two fictituous datasets on employee data.
 Skills: grouping, merging, visualizing, a bit of lambda and indexing